Keeping Seniors Safe

 - Centre-based social support program cancelled.
 All Face to Face Small Groups and Individual social support programs are on hold, Remote- Hav a Chat program running to combat social isolation.

-- In-house assessments by our Engagement Team are on hold, with all assessments and reviews conducted over the phone.
+- In-house assessments by our Engagement Team are on hold until 2022, with all assessments and reviews conducted over the phone.

 - Encouragement to pay invoices via bank transfer to minimise cash exchange.